Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Spray Several Light Mist Coats

 I encountered fisheye once spraying cherry cabinets with pre-catalyzed lacquer and this was the only method that solved the problem.
-In my case, the contaminant, likely silicone, was trapped inside the wood knots.
-My client admitted using furniture polish on the cabinets, and the fisheye only occurred over the wood knots on the fronts of the doors, not the backs.
+In my case, the contaminant, likely silicone, was trapped inside the wood knots because my customer had used furniture polish on the cabinets.
+The fisheye only occurred over the wood knots on the fronts of the doors, not the backs.

 This simple method works great for lacquer fisheye, but it can work for paint too.
-I highly recommend trying this method if you've tried everything else without success.
-Lightly scuff sand between mist coats for a smooth finish.
+I highly recommend trying this method if you've tried everything else unsuccessfully.
+This was the only strategy that got me through my fish-eye nightmare.
+Lightly scuff sand between mist coats to keep the finish smooth.

 Try Fisheye Eliminator as a Last Resort